Why Being Selective Is So Important?

 Click Here To Read: Trusting You Was My Biggest Mistake

-According to the Merriam-Webster Dictionary, ‘picky’ signifies being “very careful or too careful about choosing or accepting things.”
-Meanwhile, the Cambridge Dictionary identifies ‘selective’ as the act of “intentionally choosing some things and not others”.
+According to the Merriam-Webster Dictionary, ‘picky’ is identify as being “very careful or too careful about choosing or accepting things.”
+Meanwhile, the Cambridge Dictionary defines ‘selective’ as the act of “intentionally choosing some things and not others”.
 Both terms are similar in that they involve choosing, but the difference is that one is done intentionally while the other is not.

 The Benefits of Choosing

-There is nothing wrong with that; in fact, it’s quite the opposite.
-We need to be careful enough to develop the expertise required to distinguish what is good for us from what is not.
+There is nothing wrong with intentionally choosing some things over others; in fact, it’s quite the opposite.
+We need to be mindful enough to develop the expertise necessary to differentiate what is good for us from what is not.
 The issue arises when we gravitate toward the first thing that appears in front of us without contemplating whether it is what we truly want.

-Composing the wisdom necessary to be choosy also comes with the territory of opting to wait for something better to arrive.
-Gradually, you notice that the things currently in front of you are not in conjunction with your standards and morals.
+Mastering the intelligence to be choosy also comes with the territory of wanting to wait for something better to arrive.
+Gradually, you notice that the things currently in front of you don’t correspond with your standards and morals.
 So why go for them?

 Protecting Our Peace

-Sometimes being selective is not intentional; on the contrary, it often is rooted from a lack of valuable options.
-So, what is the purpose of opting for something of lesser quality?
-There is no reasonable understanding for that.
+Occasionally, being selective isn’t intentional!
+On the contrary, it often is rooted in a lack of valuable options.
+So, what’s the point of choosing something of lesser quality?
+There’s no a good explanation for that.

-If faced with this scenario, the optimal solution is not to choose at all, assuming that your expectations won’t be met.
-When what is available doesn’t match in quality, it’s best not to pick anything.
+If faced with this scenario, the optimal solution is not to choose at all with the assumption that your expectations won’t be met.
+When what is available isn’t up to your standards, it’s best not to pick anything.
 That is the gift of being selective—having the clarity to distinguish between what is good and what is not.
-And when neither option meets expectations, the selective individual end up choosing themselves.
+And when neither option meets expectations, the selective individual need to end up choosing themselves.

 Why Many Are Choosing Themselves

-Many, especially women, are recognizing the power that comes with being selective.
-It is a power like no other when it comes to choosing a path that matches their desires and aspirations.
-For instance, a large number of women are opting out of draining relationships as they have put in the work to better themselves both mentally and physically.
+Many, especially women, are consciously aware of the power that comes with being selective.
+It’s a unique strength when it comes to choosing a path that coordinates with their desires and aspirations.
+For instance, many women are opting out of draining relationships because they prefer to invest in their own mental and physical well-being.
 A study conducted by Lisa C. Walsh and her colleagues perfectly suggest that “most single, unpartnered people are fairly to very satisfied with their lives.
 Most of all, our findings suggest that single adults who have positive relationships—with both themselves and others—are the happiest…” (Walsh, L. C.).

-Upon understanding this, one can fully grasp the importance of prioritizing our well-being instead of investing our time and attention to something that doesn’t value us.
-Unfortunately, many individuals fail to put in the necessary effort, expecting their partner to carry the entire load.
-The imbalance will only cause the partner who has done the work to neglect their own well-being, placing their own wants and needs on the back burner.
+Once we grasp this concept, we can fully perceive the importance of prioritizing our well-being instead of investing our time and attention in things that don’t value us.
+Unfortunately, many people fail to put in the necessary work and effort having the expectation that their partner to carry the entire load.
+This imbalance can lead the partner who has done the work to neglect their own well-being, consequently placing their own wants and needs on the back burner.

 Recognize That Being Selective Is an Act of Self-Love

-We should recognize that being selective is an act of self-love and self-appreciation.
-It is a quality we must adopt to show ourselves how much we adore, respect, and cherish the person we are and who we are becoming.
-Contrary to popular belief, those who see being selective as selfish or egocentric have it all wrong.
+Contrary to popular belief, those who view being selective as selfish or egocentric have it all wrong.
 It has nothing to do with the ego and everything to do with the deep love we have for ourselves.
-Being selective is derive from a place of gratitude and admiration we have for ourselves, knowing exactly how special we are.
-Settling for the first thing that comes our way would be a disservice to ourselves—and that is the last thing we want.
+Being selective is derive from a place of gratitude and admiration for who we are, knowing just how special we truly are.
+Settling for the first thing that comes our way can be seen as a disservice to ourselves—and that is the last thing we want.

 Reference: